Does Exercise Help Depression? Active Ways To Fight The Blues

 Many experts believe that one of the ways exercise works to combat depression is by flooding the brain with endorphins—which are known to many as “feel-good chemicals” that can improve your mood.

 In addition to the physical changes that come with exercise, researchers have also studied the psychological effect of exercise as it relates to depression.
-In this regard, physical exercise may serve as a healthy distraction from other depression-related symptoms, both physical and mental.
-Exercise can also fight depression by increasing self-efficacy, possibly helping people to feel more confident of their own abilities overall.
+In this regard, physical exercise may serve as a healthy distraction from other depression symptoms, both physical and mental.
+Exercise can also fight depression by increasing self-efficacy, possibly helping people be more confident of their own abilities overall.

 How to combat depression through exercise

 Doctors generally recommend that patients get about two and a half hours, or 150 minutes, of activity a week, per the Centers for Disease Control and Prevention (CDC).
-That can be only a little over twenty minutes a day, making it a goal that can be within reach for many people.
+That can be only a little over 20 minutes a day, making it a goal that may be within reach for many people.

 If you want to give yourself a few days off of your exercise routine, you can try incorporating some form of exercise for half an hour every weekday—or set aside a few hours each weekend to incorporate a long hike or a pickup sport.

-Many might find more success in finding a form of exercise that works for them.
-If you take the time to do this, you may have an easier time remaining consistent with your routine.
+Many might have more success in finding a form of exercise that works for them.
+If you take the time to do this, it may be easier to remain consistent with your routine.

 Getty/AnnaStills